stbenjam/stbenjam.github.io/_posts/2017-08-05-harvard_extension.md

 ### CSCI E-93: Computer Architecture

-This and the following two classes (CSCI E-95, and E-92) were my best experience at Harvard so far.
+This and the following two classes (CSCI E-95, and E-92) were my best experience at Harvard.
 I used this class as my "theoretical foundations" requirement for the 3 admissions courses.

 In this class, I built a computer processor from scratch.
 I designed an